Environmental guidance for your business in Northern Ireland & Scotland

 Empty drip trays regularly to make sure that they can contain any spills.

-Pollution Prevention Guideline (PPG) 5 contains guidance on measures you can take to avoid causing pollution during building and engineering work.
+Guidance for Pollution Prevention (GPP) 5 contains guidance on measures you can take to avoid causing pollution during building and engineering work.

 You may be committing an offence if you allow a watercourse to become blocked or polluted.
 The following good practice guidance will help you avoid this.